 Step 2: Select a Proper Option

-In the main interface, there are four options on the left panel.
+In the main interface, there are two tabs at the top.
 For recovering deleted files on an SD card, you can choose one of the two choices in this step:

-Please note: if you have divided your SD into two or more partitions, you could select Removable Disk Drive only.
+Please note: if you have divided your SD into two or more partitions, you could select Devices.

 Step 3: Scan the SD Card